You might be curious if Spam fits into a keto diet.1

 Is Turkey Spam Keto Compliant?

-Turkey Spam is keto-approved as it has only 1 gram of carbs and 1 gram of sugar.
+Turkey Spam meets keto standards with its low content of only 1 gram each of carbs and sugar.
 This product actually does have both sugar and dextrose (another sweetener) in its ingredients list which Original Spam does not so it does appear the sugar content is higher.

 References